sk-guritech/ext-list/README.md

 Using this library reduces the number of times list comprehensions need to be written, resulting in improved overall code readability and searchability.

-Additionally, `ExtList` ensures that it is an `Iterable` object of a **single type**, which imposes a constraint to only use lists of a single type.
-This constraint ultimately leads to a simpler program structure.

 ## Installation
 ```